-The Smart Planning Program is the Victorian Government's plan to deliver a more accessible and efficient planning system.
-It will make Victoria the most efficient and transparent state in the country for planning, and drive investment.
+The Smart Planning program will make Victoria the most efficient and transparent state in the country for planning, and drive investment.

-Introduced as part of the 2016-17 Victorian Budget, it will make planning processes and services more efficient, accessible, open and collaborative, through simpler rules and modern digital tools.
+The Victorian Government introduced the Smart Planning program in July 2016.
+It consists of initiatives to make the planning system easier to understand, and more efficient, accessible, open and collaborative, through simpler rules and modern digital tools.

-Smart Planning is the first review and reform of Victoria's planning system since the 1993 Perrot Review.
+Smart Planning is the first funded review and reform of Victoria's planning system since the 1993 Perrott Review.